 If either of these conditions is true, lnks sends a usage message to standard error and exits with a status of 1.
 The double quotation marks around the usage message prevent the shell from interpreting the brackets as special characters.
-The brackets in the usage message indicate to the user that the directory argument is optional.
+The brackets in the usage message indicate that the directory argument is optional.

-The second if statement tests to see whether 1 is a directory (the -d argument to test returns a true value if the file exists and is a directory):
+The second if statement tests whether the first command line argument (\$1) is a directory (the -d argument to test returns a true value if the file exists and is a directory):